pchapin/daja/README.md

 This project is about creating a compiler for the [D programming language](http://dlang.org/) using Scala as the implementation language.
 The purpose of the project is primarly educational.
-It is used to support Vermont Technical College's CIS-4050 and CIS-6050, Compiler Design courses.
+It is used to support Vermont State University's CIS-4050 and CIS-6050, Compiler Design courses.

 Peter Chapin
-chapinp@acm.org
+peter.chapin@vermontstate.edu